AnthonyLNguyen/notes/cs408/notes.md

 * Every local variable has a chain offset of 0

 * However many static links you follow in the ARI to get to the place where the variable is declared is the offset
-    + Local offset - count from bottom of subs ari to the location below the one with the var in it
+    + Local offset - count from bottom of subs ARI to the location below the one with the var in it